-5.1 Testbed Overview
+A. Testbed Overview

 We use a multi-channel, multi-interface, and multi-hop wireless testbed called Net-X, developed by the Wireless Networking Group at the University of Illinois at Urbana-Champaign (UIUC).
-The testbed consists of 20+ Soekris net4521 boxes distributed across various offices on the fourth floor of the Coordinated Science Lab (CSL) in UIUC.
+The testbed consists of 20+ Soekris net4521 www.soekris.com boxes distributed across various offices on the fourth floor of the Coordinated Science Lab (CSL) in UIUC.
 Each of the testbed node has a 133 MHz microprocessor, a compact flash (CF) card slot, two PCMCIA slots, and one mini-PCI slot.
 We run Linux kernel 2.4.26-based operating system on each of these boards.
 For our experiments, we equip the test nodes with one mini-PCI and one PCMCIA wireless card.
 These wireless cards are based on Atheros chipsets and are driven by madwifi drivers.
-The cards operate in the IEEE 802.11a mode.
+The cards are operated in the IEEE 802.11a mode and are capable of operating on all the twelve channels available in the US for 802.11a3.
 The mini-PCI cards make use of a pair of external antennas, and the PCMCIA card has its own internal antenna for communication.

-5.2 Experimental Methodology
+B. Experimental Methodology

-Traffic Details: For evaluating our protocol, we used different traffic sources for generating real time and nonreal time traffic.
-For real time traffic, we used a tool called D-ITG [19] for generating G.711 codec type VoIP packets for 50 seconds.
-The tool generates about 100 byte VoIP packets every 20 ms. The same D-ITG tools is used generating non-delay sensitive TCP and UDP type packets.
-The UDP flows are always generated at a rate of 6 Mbps and the packet sizes are fixed at 512 bytes.
+- 1) Traffic Details: For evaluating our protocol, we used different traffic sources for generating real time and non-real time traffic.
+For real time traffic, we used a tool called D-ITG [14] for generating G.711 codec type VoIP packets with 2 samples per packet for 50 seconds.
+The tool generates about 100 byte VoIP packets every 20 ms. For generating non-delay sensitive TCP and UDP type packets, we used D-ITG and another tool called iperf.
+The specifics on when we use each of these tools are explained later.
+The UDP flows are always generated at a rate 6 Mbps and the packet sizes are fixed at 512 bytes.
 The size of the TCP packets on the other hand are uniformly distributed between 500 and 1000 bytes, and are generated at the rate of 1000 packets per second.
 Both UDP and TCP packets are generated for a duration of 50 seconds.
-Every wireless radio transmits at the maximum power and the physical rate of transmission are fixed at 6 Mbps.
-For all the experiments we use five orthogonal 802.11a channels, namely 36, 48, 64, 149, and 161 for allocation.
+Every wireless radio transmits at the maximum power and the physical rate of transmission are fixed at 6 Mbps. - 2) Protocols Compared: We compare the performance of our SHORT protocol with HMCP and two other protocols as described below: - a) Static channel allocation:: For this case, we allocate channels to the radios using a centralized static channel allocation methodology.
+In other words, knowing the connectivity graph among the nodes, we allocated channels to the two radios in a node such that every node having an edge in the connectivity graph has at least one channel in common. - b) Fixed channel for real time traffic: This is a protocol similar, but simpler than SHORT.
+In this protocol, while generating a route discovery for a real time flow, the source node also includes its current fixed channel in the RREQ message.
+Every intermediate node re-broadcasts the RREQ message, as usual.
+However, while forwarding the RREP message the corresponding node changes its fixed channel to that of the source node (which is embedded in the RREP message).
+Thus, all the nodes in the path of a real time flow use their fixed interface for routing.
+The advantage of this scheme is that the switchable radios in the nodes need not be fixed and can remain switchable as in normal mode.
+As a result, unlike SHORT there will be no loss of connectivity.
+We call this as 'fixed' mode of operation.
+Figure 8 illustrates this protocol.